cxl-micron-reskit/famfs/markdown/vm-configuration.md

 # Creating VMs that share a virtual devdax device from the host

 This recipe works as follows:
-1. In the system that will host the VMs, create a simulated /dev/dax device.
+1. In the hypervisor system that will host the VMs, create a simulated /dev/dax device.
 Or you can use an actual /dev/dax memory device.
-2. Configure one or more VMs that have a virtual pmem device backed by /dev/dax device in the host.
+2. Configure one or more VMs that have a virtual pmem device backed by a file or /dev/dax device in the host.
+More than one VM can have a virtual pmem device backed by the same file or device in the hypervisor, resulting in a shared memory device in the VMs.
+3. Inside the VMs, convert the shared pmem devices to devdax mode.

-The reason we use a pmem device in the VMs is that libvirt and qemu do not currently support virtual devdax devices backed by a specific file or memory device.
-Since pmem devices can be converted to devdax mode, we can still get them presented as either pmem/fsdax or devdax/devdax within the VMs.
+The reason we use a pmem device in the VMs is that libvirt and qemu do not currently support virtual devdax devices backed by a file or memory device in the hypervisor.
+Since pmem devices can be converted to devdax mode, we can have either pmem or devdax shared memory across VMs.

+## Background

+Qemu supports virtual pmem devices, which can be backed by a shared file or device -- but it does not support virtual devdax devices.
+This is usable because a pmem device can be converted to devdax mode, at which point a fully functional devdax device (e.g. ```/dev/dax0.0```) will appear in its place.

 ## Preparation